hbz/discourse-stopforumspam/README.md

 After installing this plugin in Discourse, you'll be able to configure the following settings in the **Settings** &rarr; **Plugins** section of the Discourse Admin:

 - **stopforumspam enabled:** Enable or disable the plugin
-- **stopforumspam check email:** Checks the user's email address against the StopForumSpam database
+- **stopforumspam check email:** Checks the user's email address against the Stop Forum Spam database
-- **stopforumspam check username:** Checks the user's username against the StopForumSpam database
+- **stopforumspam check username:** Checks the user's username against the Stop Forum Spam database
-- **stopforumspam check ip:** Checks the user's IP address against the StopForumSpam database
+- **stopforumspam check ip:** Checks the user's IP address against the Stop Forum Spam database

 **Note:** The user will be silenced if the email address, username, or IP address is found.
-If you have more than one of these settings enabled, the user will be deemed a spammer as soon as one of them is found in the StopForumSpam database.
+If you have more than one of these settings enabled, the user will be deemed a spammer as soon as one of them is found in the Stop Forum Spam database.

 ## Issues